danielgindi/SequelNet/README.md

 SQL abstraction/generalization/protection layer.
 Anyone is welcome to use and improve :-)

+It currently supports MySql, MsSql, Postgres and MsAccess (OleDb).

 A little bit of history
 -----------------------
 In the far past, I developed a framework for use in many of my projects, and then not so long ago I have decided to separate the Sql stuff to a library.